mihar-22/wcom-context/README.md

 ## Stencil Example

-The usage is exactly the same as above except you might want to trigger a re-render on changes, so set a `@State` decorator accordingly like so...
+The usage is exactly the same as above except you'll need to import from `@wcom/context/stencil`.
+In addition, you might want to trigger a re-render on changes, so set a `@State` decorator accordingly like so...

 ```ts
 import { myContext } from './context';